Mario Casas: Early life and education

+Casas was born in A Coruña to a 19-year-old father (an ébéniste) and a 17-year-old mother.
+He moved to Barcelona at the age of 4.
+After featuring as a child actor in some commercials (Cola Cao, Scalextric, Telepizza), he moved to Madrid at age 17−18 with his family, going on to combine odd jobs with acting training at the Cristina Rota acting school.

 Acting career

 2005–2010: Early work and breakthrough

 Casas began appearing in soap operas from 2005 at age 19, before earning minor roles in several Spanish films.
 Mario Casas began his acting career with episode appearances in television series Obsesión (English: Obsession), Motivos personales (Personal Motives) and Mujeres (Women).
 He came to domestic media attention with his film debut in the 2006 film El camino de los ingleses (Summer Rain), directed by Antonio Banderas.

 That same year he joined the cast of LaSexta series SMS.
 Casas then reached international audience as Aitor Carrasco in the Antena 3 series Los hombres de Paco (Paco's Men), which he starred from 2007 to 2010.

 In 2009, Casas appeared in two hit films, Fuga de cerebros (Brain Drain) opposite Amaia Salamanca, and Mentiras y Gordas (Sex, Party and Lies) with his best friend Yon González, Ana Maria Polvorosa, Ana de Armas and Hugo Silva.
 Both managed to lead the box office over the weekend of its release.
 In 2010, Casas starred in Carne de neón (Neon Flesh) directed by Paco Cabezas.
 Later that year in December 2010, he starred in Tres metros sobre el cielo (Three Steps Above Heaven) opposite María Valverde.
 It was eventually the highest-grossing Spanish film of the year.
 A sequel Tengo ganas de ti (I Want You), which stars Casas, Valverde and Clara Lago, premiered in 2012.
 He also appeared in Miedo (2010), directed by Jaume Balagueró.